MGrount/Yellow-pages/README.md

     "offset": 0
     }

 * the "limit" and "offset" are responsible for batching the query, the program set to 10 as a default.

+* To run the unit tests use:
+    ```bash
+    npm test

 ### Assumptions